ComparativeSystemsBiologyGroup/SeqDex/README.md

 either NCBI nt or a custom made database in blast format with NCBI titles; RDP bacterial 16S (unaligned), both the fasta file and the blast format database.
 If you wish to use protein, also a protein database, either nr NCBI or a custom database with NCBI titles, in diamond format.
 Nr NCBI database is available only in blast format, but to improve computational time, we choose not to use blastp.
-So, you have to downloads the fasta format and then run diamond makedb --in nr.faa -d nr to obtain the database in the needed format.

 ## Running

 SeqDex needs two input files: contigs file resulting from assembly (fasta format) and the alignment file obtained through alignment of the assembly reads to the contigs (sam format).
 You can choose which program use: we tested SeqDex by assembling with SPADes and mapping using Bowtie, but it needs just an